Privy Council of Ireland: Ceremonial

 For most of its existence the council met in the Council Chamber in Dublin Castle, where new councillors took their oath of office and from which Orders in Council were issued.
 A room over the chapel built by Philip Sidney in 1567 had "a very long table, furnished with stools at both sides and ends [where] sometimes sit in council about 60 or 64 privy councillors".
 Charles I sent the English Privy Council's rules of order to Ireland with some extra orders including "No man shall speak at the Council Board covered, save only the Deputy."
 In 1655 during the Protectorate the council moved to the old Custom House on Essex Quay.
 After a 1711 fire destroyed its chamber and archives, it returned to Dublin Castle to a new Council Chamber above the archway linking the Upper and Lower Yards.
 By 1907 only members living near Dublin would receive a summons to ordinary meetings of the council.
+The Council Chamber was obliterated when the wing was reconstructed in the 1950s.

 Members of the Privy Council of Ireland were entitled to the style "Right Honourable" (abbreviated "Rt Hon") in the same way as those of the Privy Council of Great Britain.
 In writing, the post-nominal letters "PC" could be used, or "PC (Ire)" to avoid confusion with any other privy council.